Multivalence/Multivalence/README.md

 ### <div align="center">I'm Shiva, a full-time student at the University of Toronto 👨‍🎓 studying Computer Science and Information Security 💻</div>

-- 🔭 I’m currently freelancing on Fiverr
+- 🔭 I’m currently working as a Full Stack Developer & Coding Instructor

 - 🌱 I’m currently learning Next.js, Tailwind CSS, and Netlify